-- 1. All challenges must be initiated by a petition to the Academic Committee. - 2.
+- 1. All challenges must be initiated by a petition to the Office of the Registrar. - 2.
 The chairman of the department must determine that a specific course is appropriate for credit by challenge. - 3.
 A student may not challenge a course if he/she has previously enrolled and withdrawn from or failed the course while at WJU. - 4.
-The student will enroll in the course and pay the appropriate tuition when the challenge is approved by the Academic Committee. - 5.
-The professor of the course may determine what learning activities, including attending certain sections of the classroom lectures, may be required of the student prior to the challenge exam. - The student is given full credit for the course and a "pass" grade upon successful challenge. - 7.
+The student will enroll in the course and pay the appropriate tuition when the challenge is approved by the Office of the Registrar. - 5.
+The professor of the course may determine what learning activities, including attending certain sections of the classroom lectures, may be required of the student prior to the challenge exam. - 6.
+The student is given full credit for the course and a "pass" grade upon successful challenge. - 7.
 The transcript will note the course by the phrase, "credit by challenge."